scalaz/scalaz/README.md

 ### Type Class Instance Definition

-* 'Constructive' implicits, which create a type class instance automatically based on instances of all parent type classes, are removed.
+* *Constructive* implicits, which create a type class instance automatically based on instances of all parent type classes, are removed.
 These led to subtle errors with ambiguous implicits, such as this problem with [FunctorBindApply](http://stackoverflow.com/questions/7447591/how-do-i-use-name-as-an-applicative/7448111#7448111)
 * Type class instances are no longer declared in fragments in the companion objects of the type class.
 Instead, they